List of Michigan State University people

 Michigan State's faculty and academic staff number around 4,500 researchers.
 Throughout the years, notable researchers have included William J. Beal, who developed hybrid corn; psychologist Erich Fromm; G. Malcolm Trout, who invented the process for the homogenization of milk; and Barnett Rosenberg, the discoverer of cancer-fighting drug cisplatin.

-In addition to faculty, Michigan State has around 6,000 administration and non-academic staff.
+In addition to faculty, Michigan State has around 6,000 administrative and non-academic staff.
 This includes the university's governing board, the board of trustees.
 Elected by statewide referendum every two years, trustees have eight-year terms, with two of the eight elected every other year.
 As of 2007, the board is made up of three Republicans and five Democrats, and has a 4:4 gender balance.

 Other notable staff members include President Kevin M. Guskiewicz, Athletic Director J Batt, men's basketball coach Tom Izzo, ice hockey coach Adam Nightingale, and football coach Jonathan Smith.